DoD-Platform-One/Anchore/docs/README.md

-# Anchore Enterprise v2.3.1
+# Anchore Enterprise v2.4.0

-This repo contains manifests that deploy the Anchore Engine container image analysis system.
-Anchore Engine requires a PostgreSQL database for which the connection information needs to be provided.
-Anchore executes in a service based architecture utilizing the following Anchore Engine services: External API, UI, SimpleQueue, Catalog, Policy Engine, and Analyzer.
+This repo contains manifests that deploy the Anchore Enterprise container image analysis system.
+Anchore Enterprise requires a PostgreSQL database for which the connection information needs to be provided.
+Anchore executes in a service based architecture utilizing the following Anchore Enterprise services: External API, UI, SimpleQueue, Catalog, Policy Engine, and Analyzer.

 ## Table Of contents